 The dates of our scheduled treks can be seen below.
 We also off the option of private bookings for groups.
 Please get in touch if you'd like to book privately.

 No Suitable Date?

 If there are no dates on this calendar to suit you please let us know, sometimes we can add extra dates if there is enough demand for an extra trip to be added.

 If a trek is full but you would like to be added to the waiting list, please do let us know.
 The waiting list is there so that if anyone drops out of the trek we will contact you and let you know, so you can take their place on the trek instead.

 Our trekking calendar is released a year in advance each spring.
 Keep an eye on the 'Year Planner' in the menu above, or send us a request for an email alert when the latest calendar is published.
 If you are keen to book early and secure a trek on a date to suit you, do feel free to get in contact with us to suggest a date

 Price for Self Catering in Portree:

-The price of this trip is £699 per person (based on two sharing).
+The price of this trip is £1229 per person (solo occupancy room with shared facilities).